Reading Time: est. 14 minutes

 Values misalignment shows up in daily life in ways you might recognize:

-If any of those feel familiar— that’s not weakness.
-That’s your enacted values trying to get your attention.
+If any of those feel familiar, that’s your enacted values trying to get your attention.

 Values clarification doesn’t require a therapist or a weekend retreat.
 The foundational process takes 60–90 minutes for a thorough pass, or about 15 minutes for an initial exploration.